fshr-1

 action: KEEP_AS_NON_CORE

-than the more specific GPCR signaling annotations.
-FSHR-1 clearly
+more specific GPCR signaling annotations.
+FSHR-1 clearly functions in signal

 - term: